lmcinnes/umap/doc/reproducibility.rst

 variations none the less.
 To ensure that results can be reproduced exactly UMAP allows the user to set a random seed state.

-Since version 0.4 UMAP also support multi-threading for faster performance; when performing optimization this exploits the fact that race conditions between the threads are acceptable within certain optimization phases.
-Unfortunately this means that the randomness in UMAP outputs for the multi-threaded case depends not only on the random seed input, but also on race conditions between threads during optimization, over which no control can be had.
-This means that multi-threaded UMAP results cannot be explicitly reproduced.

-In this tutorial we'll look at how UMAP can be used in multi-threaded mode for performance purposes, and alternatively how we can fix random states to ensure exact reproducibility at the cost of some performance.
+Since version 0.4 UMAP has also supported multi-threading for faster performance.
+The original layout optimizer applies updates immediately, and in multi-threaded mode the order of those updates depends on race conditions between threads.
+Those races are acceptable for finding a good embedding, but cannot be controlled by a random seed.
+Thus the compatibility layout has traditionally had to trade some performance for exact reproducibility.

+The new Adam and momentum optimizers do not have this restriction.
+They can use parallel layout optimization and still produce exactly reproducible results with a fixed ``random_state``.
+In this tutorial we'll first look at the behavior of the original compatibility layout, and then see how the new optimizers change the performance trade-off.
 First let's load the relevant libraries and get some data; in this case the MNIST digits dataset.

 .. code:: python3